PARTHMANJREKAR/Keira-An-Agentic-Ai-V1.0.0-/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GNU AFFERO GENERAL PUBLIC LICENSE , Version 3, 19 November 2007.
 See the LICENSE file for details.

 ## Installation: